 M.1 Vision Section 2.0: The long one-line list of policies identifying vision and core ideas is confusing and repetitive with other policy.
-Summarize key Guidebook elements (identifying them as key Guidebook elements), and then concisely identify vision and core ideas that are unique to the community.
+Summarize key Guidebook for Great Communities' elements (identifying them as key Guidebook for Great Communities' elements), and then concisely identify vision and core ideas that are unique to the Inglewood and Ramsay communities.

-M.2 Separate Immediate Opportunities from Long-Term Opportunities: As shown in Section F, clearly identify redevelopment areas that are immediate-mid term redevelopment opportunities as Comprehensive Sites and those that are long term redevelopment opportunities, particular stable/well invested industrial areas.
+M.2 Separate Immediate Opportunities from Long-Term Opportunities: As shown in Section F, clearly identify redevelopment areas that are immediate to mid-term redevelopment opportunities as Comprehensive Sites and those that are long-term redevelopment opportunities, particular stable/well invested industrial areas.

-M.3 Mapping Legibility: Provide clear mapping within the ARP, including lot lines, protected historic resources.
+M.3 Mapping Legibility: Provide clear mapping within the ARP, including lot lines and significant historic resources.

-M.4 Plain, Consistent Language: The new Guidebook is intended to use plain language, but is at the same time proposing a new planning approach and concepts.
-This will be a challenge in the near term, demanding continued plain language used consistently across documents, including the ARP.
+M.4 Plain, Consistent Language: The June 2019 Draft Guidebook is intended to use plain language, but is at the same time proposing a new planning approach and concepts.
+This will be a challenge in the near term, demanding the use of plain language consistently across documents, including the ARP.

 M.5 Row Houses: Row Houses are a common challenge and opportunity throughout the inner city.
 They should be handled in a common way through city-wide policy.
-Innercity neighbourhoods generally continue to gentrify, creating affordable housing limitations in low density neighbourhoods.
+Inner-city neighbourhoods generally continue to gentrify, creating affordable housing limitations in low density neighbourhoods.
 Block-end row houses in particular utilize block-end on-street parking (up to 7 on-street parking spaces serving visitor parking for 4 units) and improve a streetscape that has traditionally been defined by side yards.

-This gentle density is critical for these neighbourhoods to

-maintain a mixed, eclectic character and resilience through diversity.
+This "gentle density" is critical for these neighbourhoods to maintain a mixed, eclectic character and resilience through diversity.

-Inglewood/Ramsay are unique, but should be subject to a Citywide approach consistent with all city neighbourhoods.
-At the same time, Section B sets out "Essential Community Character Elements" that can be used to guide their design in character with Inglewood/Ramsay, including sociable front yards (porches), maintaining the feel of the Cottage Streetscape, and preserving/integrating with historic assets.
+The Inglewood and Ramsay communities are unique, but should be subject to a City-wide approach consistent with all city neighbourhoods.
+At the same time, Section B sets out essential community character elements that can be used to guide design in character with Inglewood and Ramsay, including sociable front yards (porches), maintaining the feel of the Cottage Streetscape, and preserving/integrating with historic assets.

-M.6 Secondary Suites: Similar to the Row House issue, Gentle Density should be widely implemented providing much needed affordable housing and appropriate density in the inner-city and near transit services.
+M.6 Secondary Suites: Similar to the Row House issue described in recommendation M.5, "gentle density" should be widely implemented providing much needed affordable housing and appropriate density in the inner-city and near transit services.

 M.7 AVPA: There are many factors that can limit the development potential for a site or neighbourhood.
 These factors can include the market demand, environmental remediation, and servicing availability/cost.
-The Airport Vicinity Protection Area that limits development density in the community is just one more limiting factor.
+The AVPA Regulation that limits development density in Inglewood is just one more limiting factor.
 And like other factors, circumstances can change quickly making redevelopment opportunities surface.
-It is the ARP's job to ensure that when opportunities surface, new development occurs in line with the community vision and policies.
+It is the job of the ARP to ensure that when opportunities surface, new development occurs in line with the communities' vision and policies.

-The ARP should both include policy to continue challenging AVPA policies in light of recent transit investments, and plan for the future regardless of the many potential factors that can limit the realization of that vision.

-M.8 Use and Purpose of Projections: The 2017 draft Ramsay and Inglewood ARPs included development growth projections.
+The ARP should both include policy to continue challenging the AVPA Regulation's restrictions in light of recent transit investments, and plan for the future regardless of the many potential factors that can limit the realization of that vision.
+M.8 Use and Purpose of Projections: The 2017 Draft Inglewood and Ramsay ARPs included development growth projections.
 The 2018 Draft ARP conspicuously omitted the projections raising questions on the nature of these figures.
 As discussed in M.7 there are many factors that can impact development potential, and predicting the private market is a challenge - especially looking out past 5 years.
-The projections were intended to provide a benchmark to measure the plan policies in response to a possible development scenario- a way to test assumptions and explore viability in light of public investment.
+The projections were intended to provide a benchmark to measure the ARP's policies in response to a possible development scenario - a way to test assumptions and explore viability in light of public investment.